Why Monitor?

-One of the key roles of Alberta’s WPACs is to monitor and report on the health of our respective watersheds.
-In 2008, the LSWC released the first State of the Watershed report and it identified many significant data gaps that prevent a comprehensive understanding of water quality and aquatic habitat.
-Since then, the LSWC and partners have been working to establish monitoring programs and fill key data gaps, as resources permit.
+In 2008, the LSWC released the first State of the Watershed report, and it identified many data gaps that prevent a comprehensive understanding of water quality and aquatic habitat.
+Since then, the LSWC and partners have been working to establish monitoring programs, fill data gaps and enhance our understanding of water quality and the aquatic environment.

 Project Supporters